harness/developer-hub/docs/platform/10_Git-Experience/harness-git-cache.md

 ![](../10_Git-Experience/static/commitcachedentity.png)

 You can do one of the following when there are differences:
-- **Cancel**: Retain your changes done on the UI.
-No commits are pushed to Git.
+- **Cancel**: Retain changes made to the UI.
+There are no commits pushed to Git.
 - **Save**: Resolve the conflicts and commit your changes in the UI to Git.

 ![](../10_Git-Experience/static/CacheDiff.png)